matrix-org/dendrite/README.md

 We use a script called Are We Synapse Yet which checks Sytest compliance rates.
 Sytest is a black-box homeserver test rig with around 900 tests.
 The script works out how many of these tests are passing on Dendrite and it updates with CI.
-As of August 2020 we're at around 52% CS API coverage and 65% Federation coverage, though check CI for the latest numbers.
+As of October 2020 we're at around 56% CS API coverage and 77% Federation coverage, though check CI for the latest numbers.
 In practice, this means you can communicate locally and via federation with Synapse servers such as matrix.org reasonably well.
 There's a long list of features that are not implemented, notably:
  - Receipts